Bristol Centaurus: Design and development

-The Centaurus had a cylinder swept volume of 3272 cuin, nearly as much as the American 3347.9 cuin Wright R-3350 Duplex-Cyclone large radial, making the Centaurus one of the largest aircraft piston engines to enter production, while that of the Hercules was 2363 cuin.
-The nearly 40 per cent higher capacity was achieved by increasing the stroke from 6.5 to 7 in and by changing to two rows of nine cylinders instead of two rows of seven.
-The diameter of the Centaurus was only just over 6 per cent greater than the Hercules in spite of its much greater swept volume.
+The Centaurus had a displacement of 3272 cuin, nearly as much as the American 3347.9 cuin Wright R-3350 Duplex-Cyclone, making it one of the largest aircraft piston engines to enter production.
+By comparison, the Hercules displaced 2363 cuin.
+The nearly 40 per cent increase in displacement was achieved by increasing the stroke from 6.5 to 7 in and by changing from two rows of seven cylinders to two rows of nine.
+Despite its much greater displacement, the Centaurus was only just over 6 per cent greater in diameter than the Hercules.

-The cylinder heads had an indentation like an inverted top hat, which was finned, but it was difficult to get air down into this hollow to adequately cool the head.
-During development, Bristol contacted ICI Metals Division, Birmingham, to enquire whether a copper-chromium alloy with higher thermal conductivity would have sufficient high temperature strength to be used for this purpose.
-With the same cylinder volume and using the new material, the horsepower per cylinder was raised from 110 hp to 220 hp.
+The cylinder heads had a finned recess resembling an inverted top hat, but it was difficult to direct sufficient cooling air into the recess.
+During development, Bristol contacted ICI Metals Division, Birmingham, to enquire whether a copper-chromium alloy with higher thermal conductivity would have sufficient high-temperature strength for this purpose.
+Using the new material without increasing cylinder volume, output per cylinder was raised from 110 hp to 220 hp.

-Bristol maintained the Centaurus from type-testing in 1938, but production did not start until 1942, owing to the need to get the Hercules into production and improve the reliability of the entire engine line.
-Nor was there any real need for the larger engine at this early point in the war, when most military aircraft designs had a requirement for engines of about 1000 hp.
-The Hercules power of about 1500 hp was better suited to the existing airframes.
+Bristol continued development of the Centaurus after type-testing in 1938, but production did not start until 1942, owing to the need to bring the Hercules into production and improve the reliability of the engine line.
+There was also little immediate need for the larger engine early in the war, when most military aircraft designs required engines of about 1000 hp.
+The Hercules, at about 1500 hp, was better suited to existing airframes.